brianpzaide/gotimeit/README.md

 # Gotimeit

 A CLI tool that tracks how much time I spend on programming and displays it in a GitHub-like activity chart, created mainly to **quatify/improve** the time I spend on programming.
-Can also be used fro tracking time spent on various projects everyday.
+Can also be used for tracking time spent on various projects each day.

 ### Commands